 - 52% have difficulty controlling money-related worries

-- 68% mostly worry about having enough saved for retirement
+- 68% mostly worry about having enough retirement income saved

-It sounds like increases in wealth can also improve our mental health which is another reason to pursue it!
-Improving your mental health is greater than just earning more income any day.
+It sounds like increases in wealth held can also improve our mental health which is another reason to pursue it!
+Improving your mental health is substantially greater than just earning more income any day.

 So, what exactly is wealth?